Request for Proposals Fontana Village Resort Operation

 TVA will conduct a financial ability determination (FAD) on the selected applicant as a prerequisite to issuing an easement.

 TVA reserves the right to reject any and all Proposal(s).

 TVA reserves the right to rescind the prospectus at any time before an easement is issued.
 If TVA rescinds the prospectus, application fees will be returned.

-TVA is entrusted with use of public resources to perform a mission of public service, and must conduct all of its activities with a high level of integrity to maintain public confidence.
+TVA is entrusted with the use of public resources to perform a mission of public service and must conduct all of its activities with a high level of integrity to maintain public confidence.
 TVA’s Supplier Code of Conduct applies to all individuals and organizations that supply services or materials to TVA, including managed task contractors, consultants, staff augmentation contractors, and vendors and their employees, agents, and subcontractors.
-TVA’s suppliers and contractors must share this TVA commitment to integrity, and educate all of their representatives involved in business with TVA to ensure they understand and comply with TVA’s Supplier Code of Conduct.
-The Code of Conduct will apply to offerors under this solicitation notwithstanding the fact that this solicitation is for issuance of an easement and not issuance of a supplier contract.
+TVA’s suppliers and contractors must share this TVA commitment to integrity and educate all of their representatives involved in business with TVA to ensure they understand and comply with TVA’s Supplier Code of Conduct.
+The Code of Conduct will apply to offerors under this solicitation, notwithstanding the fact that this solicitation is for issuance of an easement and not issuance of a supplier contract.